Rugby Africa Cup

 The Rugby Africa Cup is a two-year men's rugby union tournament involving the top 16 African nations based on their World Rugby rankings, it is organised by Rugby Africa.
 The tournament was first held in 2000.
 It was renamed the Rugby Africa Cup in November 2019, it was previously called the Africa Cup since 2006, the CAR Top 9 and CAR Top 10.

 Due to South Africa being far stronger than any other African nation, South African teams have only competed five times, and won the competition three times.
-The winning South African teams on these occasions were the under 23 or amateur players (in 2005, 2006 and 2007).
+The winning South African teams on these occasions were the under 23 or amateur players (in 2000, 2001 and 2006).

 History

 The African Cup of Rugby Union took place for the first time in 2000, with five teams taking part in the event, Morocco, Tunisia, Namibia, Zimbabwe and the hosts South Africa, the winner of the competition.

 In 2004, a second division called CAR Development Trophy and now named now African Development Trophy was formed, reserved for U19 national teams.

 In 2006, the Africa Cup was coupled with the Rugby World Cup qualification, the winner qualified for the Rugby World Cup.
 In 2011, a Division 1A was created and in 2014, the division took place as a four-team championship.

-The winner of the 2022 Africa Gold Cup will qualify for the 2023 Rugby World Cup and the runner-up will qualify for its final qualification tournament in November 2022.
+The winner of the 2022 Africa Gold Cup qualified for the 2023 Rugby World Cup and the runner-up qualified for its final qualification tournament in November 2022.